zaphosting/docs/docs/dedicated-setup.md

 ---
 id: dedicated-setup
 title: "Dedicated Server: Initial setup"
-description: Information about the initial setup of your dedicated server from ZAP-Hosting
+description: "Information about the initial setup of your dedicated server from ZAP-Hosting"
 sidebar_label: Initial setup
 services:
   - dedicated